 A critical part of handling any serious emergency situation is in the management of the Disaster Recovery Phase.
 By definition, the Disaster Recovery Phase is likely to involve, to a significant degree, external emergency services.
 The priority during this phase is the safety and well being of the employees and other involved persons, the minimization of the emergency itself, the removal or minimization of the threat of further injury or damage and the re-establishment of external services such as power, communications, water etc. A significant task during this phase is also the completion of Damage Assessment Forms.

 In addition to the emergency services, the Disaster Recovery Phase may involve different personnel depending upon the type of emergency and a Disaster Recovery Team should be nominated according to the requirements of each specific crisis.

 When a disaster strikes, access to services becomes even more critical.
 And yet hospital staff and emergency services providers can be victims of that same disaster.
-ASPR TRACIE has released Tips for Retaining and Caring for Staff after a Disaster to guide facility executives in assisting staff through the recovery period.
+ASPR TRACIE has released an updated version of its Tips for Retaining and Caring for Staff after a Disaster to guide facility executives in assisting staff through the recovery period.

 OnSite Temp Housing is a leading provider in the United States for temporary housing rental from construction site and construction office rentals to natural disaster housing and portable homes.